jeroenzeelmaekers/spring-x-vue/readme.md

 </h3>

 <p align="center">
-An single deployable jar that contains both Spring Boot and Vue 3.
+An single deployable jar that contains both Spring and Vue 3.
 </p>

 <hr/>

 ## Documentation

-The Spring Boot backend API is responsable for building Vue when being deployed to a Docker container.
+The Spring backend API is responsable for building Vue when being deployed to a Docker container.
 Additionally Docker Compose is configured with a PostgresQL database.

 ## Packages